nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 He does.
 We, yes.
 Communicate is the correct word.
 We do not have conversations, but we have lived with him, and he's lived with us for a great amount of time, and we know each other's habits.
 I see.

-Was there, anything that you wished anything else you wish to know about Oluru?
+Was there, anything that you wished anything else you wish to know about Oloru?
 Nope.
 Not really.
 That seems to be I mean, that seems sufficient for me.
 Oh, you wanted to know where we we are not originally from this area.

 We are actually from the, from the East.
 Oh.
 Southeast, to be completely, to be, honest.
 So there's a, we are in we we are from the sea.
 There are a number of islands that we, that that we migrate to and from and around.